 - Make room by subtraction.
 Lots of people say they’re too busy to add new stuff into their life.
 You’re probably already sleep deprived.
 You need to make room for the good stuff by first removing some of the timesucks from your life: e.g. TV, internet surfing, pleading with your wife…stuff like that.

 Some of this needs some new ways of thinking.
 Some of this might require you to spend some money upfront to save money in future.
 But let’s face it, it’s your current thinking that has got you into this mess.
-And you are currently no doubt spending liberally on Sauvignon Blanc, petrol for your SUV and future landfill.
+And no doubt you’re currently spending liberally on alcohol, petrol for your SUV and future landfill.
 You need to invest in yourself.

 The steps above are just the start of The Path.
 There isn’t space in one article to cover everything.
 There is no quick fix here.
 It’s going to take some time, patience and work…with no guarantee of the outcome.